wardjl/x-bookmark-search/README.md

 A Chrome extension that enables semantic search of your Twitter bookmarks using local LangChain embeddings.
 Find your bookmarked tweets by searching for concepts and meaning, not just keywords.

+## Installation

+1. Clone this repository
+2. Open Chrome and navigate to `chrome://extensions/`
+3. Enable "Developer mode" in the top right corner
+4. Click "Load unpacked" and select the `extension` directory

 ## Features

-- 🔍 Semantic search across your Twitter bookmarks
+- Semantic search across your Twitter bookmarks
-- 🧠 Uses LangChain and embeddings for concept-based matching
+- Uses LangChain and embeddings for concept-based matching
-- 💨 Fast local search - no cloud/API dependencies
+- Fast local search - no cloud/API dependencies
-- 🔒 Privacy-focused: all processing happens in your browser
+- Privacy-focused: all processing happens in your browser
-- 🎯 Find tweets based on meaning and concepts, not just exact text matches
+- Find tweets based on meaning and concepts, not just exact text matches
-- 📱 Works directly in your Twitter interface
+- Works directly in your Twitter interface

 ## How It Works